The Best Coffee Tampers In The UK 2022

 This is apparently a calibrated tamper.
 Calibrated to what, I can’t tell you – as the blurb doesn’t give this away – however I suspect that this is one of the calibrated tampers which isn’t actually calibrated.

-Actually, if you press it until it stops, there’s a stiff spring which is designed to help your temp to be more consistent, but whether we can extremely call this calibrated – uncertain, nevertheless they do.
+Actually, if you press it until it stops, there’s a stiff spring which is designed to help your temp to be more consistent, but whether we can truly call this calibrated – uncertain, but they do.

-If you’re looking for one that clicks at the calibrated pressure so you learn exactly when you’ve hit that pressure, this isn’t that.
+If you’re looking for one that clicks at the calibrated pressure so you understand exactly when you’ve hit that pressure, this isn’t that.

-I’m not sure if there are any fully calibrated tampers like this at 49mm, however if I’m wrong and there are, let me understand and I’ll include it here.
+I’m uncertain if there are any fully calibrated tampers like this at 49mm, but if I’m wrong and there are, let me learn and I’ll include it here.

 What else can I tell you about this tamper?
 It has a stainless steel base, and it weighs 320g, so rather heavy weight.

 By the way, reading through the Amazon reviews for this and other tampers, I’m finding myself getting rather annoyed at the noun “tamper” being used as a verb.
 What’s wrong with me?
-I should need more coffee, or less.
+I needs to need more coffee, or less.

-But, I’ll take a deep breath, and really calmly state that “tamper” is the noun, the thing that you tamp with.
+But, I’ll take a deep breath, and very calmly state that “tamper” is the noun, the thing that you tamp with.

-The action of tamping is a verb – you tamp coffee, you don’t tamper coffee – in the same way that you work with a shaver to shave a beard, however you don’t shaver a beard, or maybe you do? ;-).
+The action of tamping is a verb – you tamp coffee, you don’t tamper coffee – in the same way that you utilize a shaver to shave a beard, but you don’t shaver a beard, or maybe you do? ;-).

 Check Price - Amazon UK